 Monte Brasil, a volcanic cone, formed from an underwater basaltic eruption in shallow waters.
 This geological wonder has shaped the landscape of Angra do Heroísmo.
 It provides unique viewpoints with panoramic views and lush vegetation, including native trees and shrubs.

-The area is rich in biodiversity, with various wildlife on land and surrounding marine environments.
-Visitors can explore the submerged and semi-submerged caves, home to a wide range of marine fauna.
+The area is rich in biodiversity, with various wildlife on land and in the surrounding marine environments.
+Visitors can explore the submerged and semi-submerged caves, home to a wide range of aquatic fauna.
 These caves and the island’s flora and fauna make Monte Brasil a key spot for nature enthusiasts.

 Monte Brasil also has historical significance.
 It once served as a military stronghold, but today, it is a peaceful retreat for locals and tourists.
 Explore its natural beauty and enjoy various leisure activities, including hiking trails and sightseeing tours.